Electron-phonon coupling in magnetic materials using the local spin density approximation: Physical properties and electron-phonon quantities

 \subsection{Role of magnetism on physical properties}

-One of the key aspects of including magnetism is the fact that the electronic structure of the compounds changes with magnetism, as does the phonon dispersion.
-As seen in Fig.~\ref{Fe-Ni-ph-NM}(a), Fe is not dynamically stable when we use the non-magnetic (NM) approximation.
-This is due to a fermionic pressure that increases the lattice parameters of Fe when magnetism is allowed~\cite{Moruzzi1986,Marchant2019,Khemelevskyi2004}.
-The instabilities found in the phonon dispersion for a BCC structure in the NM approximation are known to be related to distortions that lead to hexagonal phases~\cite{Grimvall2012}.
+One of the key aspects of including magnetism is the changes on both electronic and phonon band dispersion.
+Therefore, we consider the effects of using the non-magnetic (NM) approximation in Fe and Ni by relaxing their BCC and FCC structures and calculating their respective phonon dispersions, see Fig.~\ref{Fe-Ni-ph-NM}.
+As we can see in Fig.~\ref{Fe-Ni-ph-NM}(a), Fe is not dynamically stable when we use the NM approximation.
+This is due to a fermionic pressure that increases the lattice parameters of Fe when magnetism is allowed~\cite{Janak1976Fe,Moruzzi1986,Marchant2019,Khemelevskyi2004}.
+These instabilities found in the phonon dispersion for a BCC structure in the NM approximation are known to be related to distortions that lead to hexagonal phases~\cite{Grimvall2012}.
 This is also consistent with the fact that in the crystallographic phase diagram of Fe, we find a hexagonal phase at pressures a bit above 10~GPa~\cite{Cort1982,Taylor1991}.
-It is also reported that the FM phase becomes paramagnetic, antiferromagnetic or even diamagnetic at sufficiently high pressures.

 Interestingly, the phonon dispersion for Ni does not change much by using the NM approximation; see Fig.~\ref{Fe-Ni-ph-NM}(b).
 In fact, one can notice that the FM phase of Ni produces only a small overall imbalance in the spin occupations since the experimental magnetic moment per unit cell is $M_{\mathrm{exp}} = 0.616~\mu_\mathrm{B}$~\cite{Danan1968} when compared with Fe that presents a magnetic moment of $M_{\mathrm{exp}} = (2.2 \pm 0.1)~\mu_\mathrm{B}$~\cite{vanAcker1988,Pasyuk1995,Bardos1969}.
 Thus, one may wonder how different the resistivity in the NM phase is, when compared with that in the FM collinear case for Ni.
-In that regard, we repeat the calculations with the BTE for the resistivity of Ni with PBE (see LDA in the supplementary material S10~\cite{MCA2025}) but using the NM phase and we compare it in Fig.~\ref{NM-Fe-Ni-res}(b) with the FM case and with the experimental data.
+In that regard, we repeat the calculations with the BTE for the resistivity of Ni with PBE (see LDA in the supplementary material S11~\cite{MCA2025}) but using the NM phase and we compare it in Fig.~\ref{NM-Fe-Ni-res}(b) with the FM case and with the experimental data.

 We find that the NM approximation produces a slight overestimation of the resistivity for temperatures below 300~K and then it underestimates the resistivity.